Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 The `loadNowHook` option is a function that takes a module specifier and returns a module descriptor.

 The `loadNowHook` function is only called directly or indirectly by `Compartment.prototype.importNow` if the module map of the compartment has no entry for a module specifier.

-The `loadNowHook` function creates an entry in the the module map of the compartemnt.

 The `loadNowHook ` function is useful if the module descriptor is unavailable when constructing the compartment, or to create a module descriptor dynamically.